Some health and fitness “authorities” make using body fat calipers sound like a tricky business, as if it’s beyond the grasp of the average gymgoer.

 FAQ #5: Are digital body fat calipers more accurate than manual body fat calipers?

 The benefits of digital body fat calipers are that they tend to be easier to read and they can quickly convert imperial measurements to metric (and vice versa).
-The downside is that they’re normally more expensive than manual calipers.
+The downside is that they’re typically more expensive than manual calipers.

 FAQ #6: Where can I find a good body fat calipers calculator?